Friday, May 22, 2009

 Dear Mr. Flynn:

-The name in question is “HISPANIOLA”, used to name the Island of Santo Domingo, as legally stated in the Constitution of the Dominican Republic and in every international treaty between the Republic of Haiti and the Dominican Republic.
+The name in question is “HISPANIOLA”, used to name the Island of Santo Domingo, as it is legally stated in the Constitution of the Dominican Republic and in every international treaty regarding that island.

-When Christopher Columbus baptized the island with the name of “La Española” and submitted this and other names (i.e. “Juana” for Cuba) to the Spanish Crown, it was rejected due to the fact that naming an island “La Española” would give her natives the adjective of “Spaniards”, like themselves.
-Spain named the island “Santo Domingo” and through the first Royal Identification Card for the newborn of Spanish descendants in the island; the adjective of “Dominican” was created in 1621¹.
-For this reason, the “Dominican” patriots named their newborn independent county “Dominican Republic”, for she was part of the island of Santo Domingo, as opposed “Haitian Republic”, since the Haitian government named the island “Haiti” in its Constitution (to this day).
+When Christopher Columbus baptized the island with the name of “La Española” and submitted this and other names (i.e. “Juana” for Cuba) to the Spanish Crown, it was rejected due to the fact that naming an island “La Española” would give her natives the adjective of “Spaniards”.
+Spain named the island “Santo Domingo” in 1506 and through the first Royal Identification Card for the newborn of Spanish descendants in the island; the adjective of “Dominican” was created in 1621¹.
+For this reason, the “Dominican” patriots used “Dominican Republic”, for she was part of the island of Santo Domingo, as opposed to “Haitian Republic”, for the reason that the Haitian government calls the island “Haiti” in its Constitution (to this day).
 This, I believe is the "conflicting factor" that gave you the rihgth to chose the name of Hispaniola for the island.

 Nonetheless, when Haiti signs treaties with the “Dominican Republic”, it accepts that the name of the island is Santo Domingo.